efmkoene/efmkoene.github.io/_posts/2021-03-09-time-reverse-imaging-without-the-mystery.md

 ![reversemarmousi](/assets/img/reversemarmousi.gif)

 ## Creating the reverse time migrated image
 Now, we have access to the source and receiver wavefield in reverse time.
 All we have to do, is to multiply each snapshot.
-In a language like MATLAB, we have a for-loop running from `nt` back to time `1`, and we simply compute `image = image + source .* reflected`, assuming `source` and `reflected` correspond to the current snapshots of the wavefield.
+In a language like MATLAB, we have a for-loop running from `nt` back to time `1`, and we simply compute `image = image + source .* reflected`, assuming `source` and `reflected` correspond to the current snapshots of the two simulated wavefields.
 If we do that, we end up with a simple reverse time migrated image!

 ![RTMimage](/assets/img/RTMimage.gif)